Luang Por Dhammajayo: Teachings

 Luang Por Dhammajayo was heavily influenced by Maechi Chandra Khonnokyoong in her teachings.
 He turned the Dhammakaya meditation method "into an entire guide of living" (McDaniel), emphasizing cleanliness, orderliness, and quiet, as a morality by itself and as a support for meditation.
 In short, Wat Phra Dhammakaya's appearance is orderly, and can be described as "a contemporary aesthetic" (Scott), which appeals to practitioners, especially the modern Bangkok middle class.
 Practitioners are also encouraged to keep things tidy and clean, through organized cleaning activities.
 A strong work ethic is promoted through these activities, in which the most menial work is seen as the most valuable and fruitful.

 Wat Phra Dhammakaya has a vision of a future ideal society.
 Wat Phra Dhammakaya is known for its emphasis on meditation, especially samatha meditation (meditation aiming at tranquility of mind).
 Through Luang Por Dhammajayo's teachings, Wat Phra Dhammakaya started to develop a more international approach to its teachings, teaching meditation in non-Buddhist countries as a religiously neutral technique suitable for those of all faiths, or none.
 The temple emphasizes that the daily application of Buddhism will lead the practitioner and society to prosperity and happiness in this life and the next, and the temple expects a high commitment to that effect.
 Through meditation, fundraising activities and volunteer work, the temple emphasizes the making of merit, and explains how through the law of kamma merit yields its fruits, in this world and the next.
 The ideal of giving as a form of building character is expressed in the temple's culture with the words Cittam me, meaning 'I am victorious', referring to the overcoming of inner defilements (kilesa).

 Recognition

 In 1994, LP Dhammajayo received an honorary degree from the Mahachulalongkornrajavidyalaya University.
-In 2013, in commemoration of year 2550 of the Buddhist Era, the World Buddhist Sangha Youth (WBSY) presented the Universal Peace Award to LP Dhammajayo at the third WBSY meeting in recognition of his work in disseminating Buddhism for more than thirty years.
+In 2013, in commemoration of the year 2550 of the Buddhist Era, the World Buddhist Sangha Youth (WBSY) presented the Universal Peace Award to LP Dhammajayo at the third WBSY meeting in recognition of his work in disseminating Buddhism for more than thirty years.
 Other awards that have been given to LP Dhammajayo are the Phuttha-khunupakan award from the House of Representatives in 2009, and a World Buddhist Leader Award from the National Office of Buddhism (2014).

 Luang Por Dhammajayo was given the monastic title of Phrasudharmayanathera in 1991, followed by Phrarajbhavanavisudh in 1996.
 In 2011, he received his third and last title Phrathepyanmahamuni.
 In March 2017, King Rama X approved a request by junta leader Prayuth Chan-ocha to remove Luang Por Dhammajayo's title for not acknowledging the charges laid upon him.